AbhinavJoe/FinCentrix-A-User-Centric-AI-Financial-Advisor/README.md

 ## Accessing the application
 - Currently the application is setup such that users will not be able to login with their email and password after signup unless they are approved by the admin (me).
-- For this, a sample user email and password has been provided below to access the application:
+- For this, a sample user email and password has been provided below, to login in, to access the application:
   - Email: bob.user@outlook.com
   - Password: user@bob